 Daniel 5:10-31 meaning

-Few characters in Scripture exhibit as much raw courage as Daniel.
-As a captive of Babylon, in a hall surrounded by nobles, facing the king, and likely nearing eighty years old, one might expect Daniel to cower and choose delicate words.
+As a captive of Babylon, in a hall surrounded by nobles, facing the king, and likely nearly eighty years old, one might expect Daniel to cower (draw back or crouch down in fearful submission) and choose delicate words.
 Instead, he begins by rejecting Belshazzar's offer of payment.
 Then he briefly explains the incident when Nebuchadnezzar was humbled by God (Daniel 4:28–33).
 Daniel ruthlessly proclaims that Belshazzar, Nebuchadnezzar's descendant, has not learned the same lesson.
 Instead, he is rebellious, profane, and dishonorable (Daniel 5:17–23).

 (BibleRef)